PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

 | ...          | ...              | ...              |           | ...                |
 +--------------+------------------+------------------+-----------+--------------------+

+Each line specifies a change for one specific property of specific entity.
 Row- and column-ordering are arbitrary, although specifying ``conditionId`` first may improve human readability.